FUNKe-a/lz77_project/README.md

 ## commands
 ```
 A program for compressing and decompressing files using the LZ77 algorithm

+Usage: lz77_project --input <INPUT> --output <OUTPUT> <COMMAND>

+Commands:
-Singlethreaded - compresses the input file using a single thread
+  singlethreaded  compresses the input file using a single thread
-multithreaded  - compresses the input file using multiple threads
+  multithreaded   compresses the input file using multiple threads
-decompress     - decompresses the given input file
+  decompress      decompresses the given input file

-Usage: lz77_project [OPTIONS] --output <OUTPUT> --input <INPUT> <MODE>

-Arguments:
-  <MODE>  [possible values: singlethreaded, multithreaded, decompress]
+  help            Print this message or the help of the given subcommand(s)

 Options:
+  -i, --input <INPUT>    path to a file that the program reads data from
   -o, --output <OUTPUT>  path to a file that the program uses for storing output
-  -i, --input <INPUT>            path to a file that the program reads data from
-  -c, --chunk-size <CHUNK_SIZE>  size of data chunks in bytes for file processing [default: 65536]
   -h, --help             Print help
   -V, --version          Print version
 ```

 ***this code should not be used in production.
 It is not optimized.***